cassilup/ng2chat/README.md

     import 'zone.js/dist/zone';
     ```

-    Libraries that Angular 2 needs in order to run.
+    Libraries that Angular2 needs in order to run.
 We keep them separated for the sake of clarity.

 5. Create the `app/` folder inside `client/src/`.